bulior/PS5BUYBOT/README.md

 # PS5BUYBOT
-Python PS5 Web crawler with auto buy option
+Python PS5 Web crawler with auto buy option<br>
-Version 1.2 2021-02
+Version 1.2 2021-02<br>

-This one easy way to check differnt Retailer websides to buy e.g. the PS5 / PS5 digi.<br>
+This is one easy way to check differnt Retailers and buy automaticly e.g. the PS5 / PS5 digi.<br>
-It is not cleanly programmed but works very well.
-I am always open for feedback
+It is not cleanly programmed but works for me very well.
+I am always open for feedback ;)<br>

 # ----- Instruction ------